 Too Much Limiting

 Brickwall limiting (the more common type of limiting in modern mixing) works on the same principle as compression, though at a ratio of ∞:1.
-In other words, a limiter is designed to not let an audio signal level past a hard set threshold.
+In other words, a limiter is designed to not allow an audio signal level past a hard set threshold.

 Limiting is incredibly useful for maximizing loudness without clipping the mix/master bus.
 It's also a good tool for controlling the dynamics of tracks and buses before the mix/master bus.

 Like compression, over-limiting can suck the life out of music and cause distortion.
-What's more, is that over-limiting will often cause more issues of distortion than compression since it's a more rigid process, especially if we're over-limiting the entire mix on the mix bus or master bus.
+What's more is that over-limiting will often cause more issues of distortion than compression since it's a more rigid process, especially if we're over-limiting the entire mix on the mix bus or master bus.

 How To Fix/Avoid Over-Limiting